api7/apisix-build-tools/README.md

 ### Details

-The Docker files in the dockerfiles directory build on each other in the following manner:

 - `Makefile` the entrance of the packager
 - `build` used to store the compiled temporary files generated during the packaging process
 - `build-deb.sh & build-rpm.sh` they are mapped to the docker image to perform the compilation action